-Note 4 - Budgetary Basis of Accounting
+Note 3 - Budgetary Basis of Accounting

 The budgetary basis as provided by law is based upon accounting for certain transactions on the basis of cash receipts, disbursements, and encumbrances.
-The Statement of Receipts, Disbursements and Changes in Fund Balance - Budget and Actual - Budgetary Basis presented for the general fund is prepared on the budgetary basis to provide a meaningful comparison of actual results with the budget.
+The Statement of Receipts, Disbursements and Changes in Fund Balance - Budget and Actual - Budget Basis presented for the General Fund is prepared on the budgetary basis to provide a meaningful comparison of actual results with the budget.
 The difference between the budgetary basis and the cash basis is outstanding year end encumbrances are treated as disbursements (budgetary basis) rather than as a reservation of fund balance (cash basis).
-The encumbrances outstanding at December 31, 2006 (budgetary basis) amounted to \$39,299 for the General Fund.
-The encumbrances outstanding at December 31, 2005 (budgetary basis) amounted to \$33,379 for the General Fund.
+The encumbrances outstanding at year end (budgetary basis) amounted to \$53,838 and \$0 for the General Fund in 2008 and 2007, respectively.